Jon Aquino's Mental Garden

 Pinboard vs Notion

 I discovered a great alternative to Pinboard: Notion, the note-taking database.
 Set it up according to this video, and you have a free alternative to Pinboard with a Chrome extension that is actually good.
-I like how it will pull an image from the page or you can screenshot the current page for the image.

 Sunday, November 03, 2024